Press ESC to close

 1997 | Australia

 The sixth edition, held in India, saw the number of participating teams soar to 11, with Pakistan, South Africa, and Sri Lanka making their tournament debuts.
-The 11 teams were divided into 2 groups — 6 in Group A and 5 in Group B.
+The 11 teams were divided into two groups — six in Group A and five in Group B.

-After the group stage, the top 2 teams from each group moved into the semi-finals.
-New Zealand and Australia emerged as winners from 2 semi-finals to face off in the final.
+After the group stage, the top two teams from each group moved into the semi-finals.
+New Zealand and Australia emerged as winners from two semi-finals to face off in the final.

-New Zealand elected to bat first, but only 3 batters scored in double digits.
+New Zealand elected to bat first, but only three batters scored in double digits.
 Debbie Hockley’s 79 pushed their total to 164 runs.

-While chasing the target, Australia’s top order did their job to help win the match by 5 wickets.
+While chasing the target, Australia’s top order did their job to help win the match by five wickets.
 And they also won the world title for the fourth time.

 2000 | New Zealand

-The participating teams were reduced to 8, with Denmark, Pakistan, and the West Indies not featuring in it.
-All teams were put together in a group, with the top 4 making it to the semi-finals.
+The participating teams were reduced to eight, with Denmark, Pakistan, and the West Indies not featuring in it.
+All teams were put together in a group, with the top two making it to the semi-finals.

 The hosts, New Zealand, along with Australia, made it to their second consecutive final.
 New Zealand managed to score 184 runs in the first innings.